preto-phil/Weather-App/README.md

 To run the Weather App locally, follow these steps:

-1. Open the page deployed on Github.
+1. Open the page deployed on [Github](https://preto-phil.github.io/Weather-App/).
 2. Start searching for weather forecasts by entering a location in the search input.

-## License

-This project is licensed under the [MIT License](LICENSE).